jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 Polar Bears are nearly identitical to Brown Bears.
 But they're polar for a good reason.
 If they didn't adapt to the cold, water, and food supply, they've never live in the Artic.
 Thus, life diversified them.
 Adaptation is why we can't send the suffering polar bears to the Amazon, or even Antartica.
 They are adapted to the climate in one area, and the ecoystem in the other.
 Imagine those poor penguins with a few antartic polar bears walking around.
 Happy feet indeed.

-The pint is this.
+The point is this.
 We evolve just like any other lifeform.
 But we evolve with tools, and we evolve in ages.
 So we start off small, grow, and diversity.
 Look at the European Powers below, who colonized the world a few generations ago during the Age of Discovery.

 <div style="width:100%;height:0;padding-bottom:44%;position:relative;"><iframe src="https://giphy.com/embed/eSItBDecz3oJy" width="100%" height="100%" style="position:absolute" frameBorder="0" class="giphy-embed" allowFullScreen></iframe></div><p><a href="https://giphy.com/gifs/maps-cartography-territories-eSItBDecz3oJy">via GIPHY</a></p>
 _This same thing is happening to the world-wide economy.
 We just don't have the philosophy to understand why, so we fight back against forces of Nature and adaptation._